Turn hour-long meetings into 3-minute recaps your team will actually watch

 instant

-Export as video or share a link.
-Your team watches a 4-minute recap instead of reading a 2-page doc.
-Everyone aligned, no follow-up meeting needed.
+Export as MP4 or generate a shareable link.
+The team watches a 4-minute recap instead of reading a 2-page doc.
+Absent teammates catch up at the gate, between calls, or asynchronously across timezones.

 Built for meeting recap video, specifically